User Guide

 user@Computer ~/pyBaram$ pybaram import mesh.cgns mesh.pbrm

-user@Computer ~/pyBaram$ pybaram partition 2 mesh.pbrm mesh_p2.pbrm
+user@Computer ~/pyBaram$ pybaram partition <ranks> mesh.pbrm mesh_p.pbrm

 user@Computer ~/pyBaram$ pybaram run mesh.pbrm conf.ini

-script.
+mpirun -n <cores>to launchpybaramscript.
 Note that the mesh file should be partitioned by the same number of cores.Example:

 user@Computer ~/pyBaram$ pybaram restart mesh.pbrm sol-100.pbrs